ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/cli.markdown

 `ravendb>log on`

 * Note : If log enabled using ***rvn admin-channel***, the information will be displayed in the main console application.
-If RavenDB running as a service, see the log output in the service log.
+If RavenDB is running as a service, see the log output in the service log.

 #### gc